 We have proprietary rights to trademarks used in this prospectus that are important to our business, many of which are registered (or pending registration) under applicable intellectual property laws.
 This prospectus contains references to trademarks, trade names and service marks belonging to other entities.
-Solely for convenience, trademarks, trade names and service marks referred to in this prospectus may appear without the ® or TM symbols, but such references are not intended to indicate, in any way, that the applicable licensor will not assert, to the fullest extent under applicable law, its rights to these trademarks, trade names and service marks to imply a relationship with, or endorsement or sponsorship of us by, any other companies.
+Solely for convenience, trademarks, trade names and service marks referred to in this prospectus may appear without the ® or TM symbols, but such references are not intended to indicate, in any way, that the applicable licensor will not assert, to the fullest extent under applicable law, its rights to these trademarks, trade names and service marks.
+We do not intend our use or display of other companies' trade names, trademarks or service marks to imply a relationship with, or endorsement or sponsorship of us by, any other companies.

-On June 22, 2022, (the "Closing Date"), Pagaya consummated its previously announced business combination pursuant to that certain Agreement and Plan of Merger, dated as of September 15, 2021 (the "Merger Agreement"), by and among EJF Acquisition Corp., a Cayman Islands exempted company ("EJFA"), Pagaya and Rigel Merger Sub ("Merger Sub"), a Cayman Islands exempted company and wholly-owned subsidiary of Pagaya.
+On June 22, 2022, Pagaya consummated its previously announced business combination pursuant to that certain Agreement and Plan of Merger, dated as of September 15, 2021 (the "Merger Agreement"), by and among EJF Acquisition Corp., a Cayman Islands exempted company ("EJFA"), Pagaya and Rigel Merger Sub ("Merger Sub"), a Cayman Islands exempted company and wholly-owned subsidiary of Pagaya.
 As contemplated by the Merger Agreement, Merger Sub merged with and into EJFA (the "Merger"), with EJFA surviving the Merger as a wholly-owned subsidiary of Pagaya (the "Surviving Company").
 As a result of the Merger, and upon consummation of the Merger and the other transactions contemplated by the Merger Agreement (the "Transactions"), the shareholders of EJFA became shareholders of Pagaya.
-On the

-Closing Date, immediately following the Merger, the Surviving Company merged (the "Second Merger") with and into Rigel Merger Sub II, Ltd., a Cayman Islands exempted company and wholly-owned subsidiary of Pagaya ("Merger Sub II"), with Merger Sub II continuing as the surviving company after the Second Merger.
+On the Closing Date, immediately following the Merger, the Surviving Company merged (the "Second Merger") with and into Rigel Merger Sub II, Ltd., a Cayman Islands exempted company and wholly-owned subsidiary of Pagaya ("Merger Sub II"), with Merger Sub II continuing as the surviving company after the Second Merger.